FoundationsOverview

 Overview

 This page is a beginner-friendly introduction to high-level artificial intelligence (AI) concepts.
-To dive right into implementing the Vercel AI SDK, feel free to skip ahead to our quickstarts or learn about our supported models and providers.
+To dive right into implementing the AI SDK, feel free to skip ahead to our quickstarts or learn about our supported models and providers.

-The Vercel AI SDK standardizes integrating artificial intelligence (AI) models across supported providers.
+The AI SDK standardizes integrating artificial intelligence (AI) models across supported providers.
 This enables developers to focus on building great AI applications, not waste time on technical details.

 OpenAI